 No one would refuse delicious raspberries, not even our pets.
-This gourmet fruit is consumed in every way possible it can be found in juices, smoothies, fruit salads, in ice creams, on top of desserts, etc. It is not just tasty, but also very healthy as well.
+This gourmet fruit is consumed in every way possible.
+It can be found in juices, smoothies, fruit salads, ice creams, on top of desserts, etc. Additionally, it is not just tasty, but also very healthy as well.
 As our guinea pigs are herbivores, we can say that they can eat raspberries, right?

 Can guinea pigs eat raspberries?
 Guinea pigs can eat raspberries.
-This fruit is rich in vitamin C, which is amazing for the guinea pigs.
+This fruit is rich in vitamin C, which is amazing for guinea pigs.
 However, as with any type of fruit, raspberries have sugar as well.
 That’s why raspberries should be fed in moderate serving sizes and not too often.
-Twice a week is a normal frequency, and the serving size should be only a few raspberries.

-Well, in any case, at least guinea pigs can taste and enjoy this delicious fruit.
-We must pay attention to how often we feed them raspberries in order to avoid any health problems.
+Guinea pigs can taste and enjoy this delicious fruit.
+However, we must pay attention to how often we feed them raspberries in order to avoid any health problems.
 In the sections below, we will discuss all the risks, benefits, and useful facts about raspberries as potential food for your guinea pig.
 Let’s begin!

 Are Raspberries Good for Guinea Pigs? | Health Benefits

 Guinea pigs don’t produce vitamin C naturally, and they can’t store it either.
 They need a constant supply of this vitamin in order to maintain perfect health.

 The vitamin C in raspberries will make the guinea pigs healthier.
 Also, vitamin C prevents a dangerous disease in guinea pigs called scurvy.
 Some symptoms of this disease are no appetite, weight loss, diarrhea, discharge and bleedings, rough coat, etc.